sous-chefs/php/UPGRADING.md

 # Upgrading

-Recipes have been removed and replaced with custom resources:
+The `default` and `ini` recipes have been removed and replaced with custom resources:

 - default --> php_install
 - ini     --> php_ini